 - Dangerous Weapon: Includes any weapon or object that could reasonably be used in a manner that may inflict bodily harm to another.
 Examples include, but are not limited to, sharp objects that are used or pepper spray that is discharged or used with intent to cause harm or injury, a rocket launcher, bazooka, recoilless rifles, mortar, hand grenade, or other similar weapon designed to explode. - Explosive: Includes any bomb, firebomb, Molotov cocktail, firecracker, fireworks, stink bomb, bullet, shell, gun powder, grenade, missile, or any other type of explosive device and/or substance, including a set fire.
-A student in possession of any such item will be subject to disciplinary action as outlined in the Code of Conduct, with the matter being reported to law enforcement authorities.

-• Firearm: Includes, but is not limited to, a handgun, rifle, shotgun, or other weapon, which will or can be converted to expel a projectile by the action of an explosive or electrical charge, or gas cartridge (CO2 and nitrogen oxide cartridges that fuel air softweapons).
+A student in possession of any such item will be subject to disciplinary action as outlined in the Code of Conduct, with the matter being reported to law enforcement authorities. - Firearm: Includes, but is not limited to, a handgun, rifle, shotgun, or other weapon, which will or can be converted to expel a projectile.

-POSSESSION - Element ary Middle /High FIREARM, DANGEROUS WEAPON, EXPLOSIVE COMPOUND Level 4.1 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Requires a Disciplinary Hearing.
-Expulsion for one Year.
-P-3rd Grade - 10 days OSS Disciplinary Hearing.
-Permanent Requires a Disciplinary Hearing.
-Expulsion for one (1) year Requires a Disciplinary Hearing.
-Permanent Expulsion Combination of local inte erventions, supports, and l disciplinary response e may be appropriate.
+POSSESSION Elementary Middle & High FIREARM, DANGEROUS WEAPON, EXPLOSIVE COMPOUND LEVEL 4.1 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation P-3rd Grade -Short- Term Out-of-School Suspension for ten (10) days 4th - 5th Grade - Requires a Disciplinary Hearing.
+Expulsion for one year.
+P-3rd Grade - Disciplinary Hearing Expulsion for one year 4th - 5th Grade - Requires a Disciplinary Hearing.
+Permanent Expulsion Requires a Disciplinary Hearing Expulsion for one (1) year Requires a Disciplinary Hearing.
+Permanent Expulsion Combination of local in terventions, supports, ar nd disciplinary respon se may be appropriate ) .

 Physical Violence Against Personnel with Physical Harm: It is prohibited for any student to intentionally make physical contact which causes physical harm to teachers, school bus drivers, or other school officials or employees.
+Harm may include, but is not limited to, significant injuries such as swelling, bleeding, concussions, broken bones, sprains, or where medical attention was sought for a significant injury.

-PHYSICAL VIOLENCE Elementary Midd le/High AGAINST PERSONNEL WITH PHYSICAL HARM Level 4.2 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Offense Requires a Disciplinary Hearing.
-Expulsion for one Year.
-P-3rd Grade - 10 days OSS Disciplinary Hearing. , , Requires a Disciplinary Hearing.
-Permanent Expulsion Combination of local inte rventions, supports, and disciplinary response may be appropriate.
+PHYSICAL VIOLENCE Elementar у Middle & High AGAINST PERSONNEL WITH PHYSICAL HARM LEVEL 4.2 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation P-3rd Grade - Short- Term Out-of- School Suspension for ten (10) days 4th - 5th Grade - Requires a Disciplinary Hearing.
+Expulsion for one year.
+P-3rd Grade - Disciplinary Hearing Expulsion for one year 4th - 5th Grade - Requires a Disciplinary Hearing.
+Permanent Expulsion Requires a Disciplinary Hearing Expulsion for one (1) year Requires a Disciplinary Hearing Permanent Expulsion Combination of local in terventions, supports, ar nd disciplinary response may be appropriate.

-Adjudication or Conviction of Felony (All Others): The adjudication or conviction of a student of an violation that is designated as a felony under the laws of the State of Georgia, or a felony under the laws of the United States of America, and which makes his/her continued presence at school a potential danger to persons or property at the school or which disrupts the educational process.
+Charge, Adjudication, or Conviction of Felony (All Others): This includes any conduct (on campus or off campus) which results in the student being criminally charged with a felony, This includes, but is not limited to, the adjudication or conviction of a student of an violation that is designated as a felony under the laws of the State of Georgia, or a felony under the laws of the United States of America, and which makes his/her continued presence at school a potential danger to persons or property at the school or which disrupts the educational process.

-Adjudication or Elem entary Middle/High Conviction of Felony (All Others) Level 4.3 MINIMUM MAXIMUM MINIMUM MAXIMUM 1st Violation Requires a Disciplinary Hearing.
-Expulsion for one (1) year Requires a Disciplinary Hearing.
-Permanent Expulsion Requires a Disciplinary Hearing.
-Expulsion for one (1) year Combination of local interventions, supports, and disciplinary response may be appropriate.
+ADJUDICATION OR Elementary Middle & High CONVICTION OF FELONY (ALL OTHERS) LEVEL 4.3 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Requires a Disciplinary Hearing.
+Expulsion for up to one year.
+Requires a Disciplinary Hearing.
+Permanent Expulsion.
+Requires a Disciplinary Hearing.
+Expulsion for one year.
+Requires a Disciplinary Hearing.
+Permanent Expulsion.
+Combination of local interventions, supports, and disciplinary response may be appropriate.